ABr-hub/3D-Tooth-or-and-3D-Data-Reconstruction-and-Generation-using-Variational-Autoencoder/README.md

      Generation Results:
      * The generated point clouds show larger deviations and lack of detail compared to the original data.
-     * The generated tooth shapes appear "blurry" or not precise enough for real-world applications.
+     * The generated shapes appear "blurry" or not precise enough for real-world applications.
      * This suggests that the complexity of the generated 3D data is not sufficient to capture finer structures typically found in real tooth data.

      Interpretation: